 Our long term expectations for the plot is to document the yield difference and longevity traits that prevail with higher soil phosphorus soils.
 The plot can be viewed at MBFI Brookdale, on the alfalfa field south east of the shop.
 Observations of yield will be made in 2017 at the end of June, late July and in September should there be growth for third cut

-July 26, 2016 - Producers toured the plots at the McDonald's Production Day Tour hosted by MBFI.
+As of July 2016 - Producers toured the plots at the McDonald's Production Day Tour hosted by MBFI.